tsm13/mini-travel-list/README.md

 ### 🇬🇧 About this app:

-A minimalist (and self-indulgent) little project built mainly for personal use, and to practice state management in React, styling with Tailwind and basic i18n with i18next.
-This app works entirely locally, as data is stored in the browser's local storage, and includes options to export and import the list file in JSON format.
+A minimalist (and self-indulgent) little Progressive Web Application project built mainly for personal use, and to practice state management in React, styling with Tailwind and basic i18n with i18next.
+The app requires internet connection, but works entirely locally, as data is stored in the browser's local storage.
+It also includes options to export and import the list file in JSON format.

-The app workflow is as such:
+App workflow:

 1. Add items by entering their names in the input field of the "Organize" list.
 This will mark the item as to be organized.
 2. Click on the item to mark it as ready, which will push it to the "Ready" list.